Iain McGilchrist on The Divided Brain and Perceiving the Sacred

 Iain McGilchrist

 Yes, and it’s true.
-And the right hemisphere, it sees a world in which everything is ultimately connected to everything else, nothing is ever finally certain, nor completely fixed, it’s on the move all the time.
-That often what is important, is there is something that is implicit in the context, and is ruined if you decontextualise.
-It’s in touch with embodied feeling with emotion with the physicality, of our existence.
-And this vision, also has place for the unique individual, and it’s an animate world.
-And just to gloss that, you can in a perfectly painless procedure now, suppress one or other hemisphere for 20 minutes at a time.
+As for the right hemisphere, it sees a world in which everything is ultimately connected to everything else, nothing is ever finally certain, nor completely fixed, it’s on the move all the time; that often what is important is something that is implicit in the context, and is ruined if you decontextualise it.
+It’s in touch with embodied feeling, with emotion, with the physicality of our existence.
+And this vision also has a place for the unique individual.
+And it’s an animate world.
+Just to gloss that, you can in a perfectly painless procedure, now suppress one or other hemisphere for 20 minutes at a time.
 And when you do this, if you suppress the right hemisphere, people see things that they would normally call living as just mechanical.
 Whereas if you suppress the left hemisphere, they see things that we would probably think of as inanimate, like the sun, as a living thing.
 So it is quite interesting.
-And the other couple of things that are very, very important, and one of them sound fascinating, but it’s not as important as the other.
+There’s another couple of things that are very, very important, and one of them sound fascinating, but it’s not as important as the other.
 That first one is that the left hemisphere is very full of self–confidence.
 Because it knows so little, effectively, it thinks it knows everything.
 And the right hemisphere, on the other hand, is much less certain and has a much more modest opinion of its capacities, whereas the left hemisphere has a grossly inflated optimism about what it is and what it can do.
-But the last thing, which is really, really crucial, that it might not grab people’s attention in the same way, is the difference between the presence of something and a representation.
-So the right hemisphere is able to deal with the presence of something as it comes into being for us, actually just being there with it and actually experiencing that presence.
-Whereas the left hemisphere takes it and makes it a representation, literally something that is present after it’s no longer present: actually ‘re’ ‘presented’.
-And this is the difference between a two–dimensional depiction of something and the embodied thing that is there.
-So for example, an image is static, it’s fixed, it’s two dimensional, whereas the landscape that is image is everything else is left out.
-And a quick and dirty way of putting it is that the left hemisphere deals in the map and the right hemisphere and the terrain that is mapped.
+But the last thing, which is really, really crucial, though it might not grab people’s attention in the same way, is the difference between the presence of something and a representation.
+The right hemisphere is able to deal with the presence of something as it comes into being for us, actually just being there with it, and experiencing that presence.
+Whereas the left hemisphere takes it and makes it a representation, literally something that is present after it’s no longer present: actually ‘re–presented’.
+This is the difference between a two–dimensional depiction of something, and the embodied thing that is there.
+So for example, an image is static, it’s fixed, it’s two dimensional; whereas the landscape that is imaged is everything else that is left out.
+And a quick and dirty way of putting it is that the left hemisphere deals with the map and the right hemisphere with the terrain that is mapped.

 Elizabeth

-You’ve described something which sounds like it could be healthy and useful when we’re functioning with both hemispheres in their proper, and you talk about the fact they do take over functions of each other, it’s not kind of, you know, hermetically sealed.
-But I think the reason that your work has been so influential, and so moving for lots of people, including myself, is the kind of consequences of an a culturally embodied imbalance.
-That we are effectively continually strengthening, because the brain is plastic, we are using the left hemispheric form of attention.
+You’ve described something which sounds like it could be healthy and useful when we’re functioning with both hemispheres in their proper way, and you talk about the fact they do take over functions of each other, it’s not kind of, you know, hermetically sealed.
+But I think the reason that your work has been so influential, and so moving for lots of people, including myself, is the kind of consequences of a culturally embodied imbalance, that we are effectively continually strengthening, because the brain is plastic: we are using the left hemispheric form of attention.
 And then reinforcing the left hemisphere form of attention and then denigrating, dismissing, right hemispheric forms of attention in ways that change fundamentally our experience of being in the world.
 Could you narrate just a little bit of the consequences of that for me?

 Iain McGilchrist